Princess Josephine of Baden: Life

 She died at Sigmaringen on 19 June 1900.
 The Austrian court ordered a 12-day mourning for her death, during which members of the Habsburg dynasty were barred from participating in any festivities.
 This ensured that most members of the Habsburg imperial family were prevented from attending the wedding of Archduke Franz Ferdinand of Austria to Countess Sophie Chotek on 1 July.

+Legacy

+Marie of Romania, wife of her grandson Ferdinand I, described Princess Josephine in her memoirs: "Quite the most fascinating member of the family, besides Fürst Leopold, was his charming old mother, born a Princess of Baden.
+Small and frail, she had exquisite features framed in veils and laces which heightened their delicacy.
+Her gowns and cloaks were just as they should be... she always wore gloves much too long on the fingers, which she had not the strength to pull on properly.
+Being stone-deaf she had expressive little gestures indicating when she had understood your pantomimic conversation; she liked a good joke and had a sweet way of lifting her hand and covering her mouth when amused or pleasantly shocked.
+Dear old Grandmamma Josephine had the most lovely nose I have ever seen; it was one of God's perfections."